oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/README.md

 # Use helm to install the chart.
 Use `--namespace` to specify the name of the WebLogic domain's namespace.
 $ helm install ingress-per-domain --name my-ingress --namespace my-domain-namespace --values values.yaml
 ```
-The ingress resource will be created in the same namespace as the WebLogic domain cluster.
+The Ingress resource will be created in the same namespace as the WebLogic domain cluster.

 Sample `values.yaml` file for the Traefik ingress:
 ```